iamkd20/privacy-policy/index.md

 ## 3. Storage and Data Sovereignty
 - **Local-First Storage:** By default, all practice data is stored **only on your device**.
 - **Data Deletion:** You have full control.
-You can delete all data from the app settings, by clearing the app cache, or by uninstalling the App.
+You can delete local data by clearing the app cache or uninstalling the App.
+If you have registered an account, you can permanently delete your account and all associated personal data directly from the App settings.
+You may also request account deletion by contacting us via email.
 - **Backups:** When you use "Export," the app creates a file on your device.
 You choose where to save it (e.g., Google Drive, local folder).
 We have no access to these files.

 ---